Robert Enke: Personal life

-Enke was married to former modern pentathlete Teresa Reim and had a daughter, Lara, who was born with a heart birth defect (hypoplastic left heart syndrome).
-She was rendered deaf by the drugs used to treat her heart problems.
+Enke was married to former modern pentathlete Teresa Reim and had a daughter who was born with a heart birth defect (hypoplastic left heart syndrome).
+She was also rendered deaf by the drugs used to treat her heart problems.
 Her cochlear implant surgery was successful but she died in 2006 due to complications of her heart defects.
-In May 2009, they adopted a baby girl, Leila.
-Enke lived with his family on a small farm in Empede, near Neustadt am Rübenberge, until his death in November 2009.
+In May 2009, they adopted a baby girl.
+Enke lived with his family on a small farm in Empede, near Neustadt am Rübenberge.

-Enke and his wife were involved in several animal rights campaigns, and they owned many pets.
+Enke and his wife were involved in several animal rights campaigns and they owned many pets.